 The one thing none of us can afford to do is give up.
 The Republicans rely on squashing our morale.
 Too many Democrats in Congress and state legislatures let them get away with it.
 The Republicans are extremely successful at shaping the narrative.
 When Nancy Pelosi charges that Trump is guilty of crimes, but hesitates about impeachment, it is not that she is fearful of Trump not getting impeached in the Senate.
 What she fears is that the Dems won't be able to control the narrative.
 After all, if Mitch McConnell can get away now saying he would vote on a Trump-nominated Supreme Court justice within the year before a presidential election, you can see how fearless the GOP is about controlling the narrative.
 They know that the Dems don't have the strategic ability or consensus to put the Republicans on the defensive.
 Given that the Obama administration failed to build a national consensus to force a vote on Merrick Garland, that it failed to use political capital and effective political messaging, it is an indication of how openly audacious the GOP can be without repercussions.

 There is hope on the horizon, however.
 BuzzFlash is energized by the rise of numerous organized leftist popular movements.
-These catapulted in strength after the Wisconsin union protests against Scott Walker and Occupy Wall Street, building upon the foundations established by MoveOn and Netroots.
-Then Trump was elected and the resistance gained even more energized grassroots groups, including the Democratic Socialists of America.
+These catapulted in strength after the Wisconsin union protests against Scott Walker and Occupy Wall Street, and Black Lives Matter, building upon the foundations established by MoveOn and Netroots.
+Then Trump was elected and the resistance gained even more energized grassroots groups.
 One of our goals is to amplify those efforts, with your support, on the reborn BuzzFlash.
 They represent the future of a just and embracing democracy, and a world that must rapidly address climate catastrophe